The Greater Vancouver Food Truck Festival is a series of events involving food trucks, artisan vendors, live music and family-friendly activities.

 Upcoming food truck events include ones in Langley (June 18th) and Coquitlam (June 25th).

 The first of these events is part of Langley Community Day which is a large event with lots of things to do at Douglas Park in Langley.
 The second is the Oakdale Community Block Party which is smaller and happens outside the Greater Heights Learning Academy in Coquitlam.

 See the Greater Vancouver Food Truck Festival‘s website for details.

 Food Truck Festivals in the Lower Mainland

 In years where there isn’t a pandemic, there are many food truck-related events in the Lower Mainland.
 Some are huge and others are smaller.
-In 2020 nine or so were going to be run under the banner of the Greater Vancouver Food Truck Festival.
-Details are to be confirmed for 2021.
+In years when there is COVID-19, there are still food truck events, but often in drive-thru formats (which is so awesome)!

 To learn about all of the Lower Mainland’s various food truck-style events, click Lower Mainland Food Truck Festivals.
 To learn about the ones run by the Greater Vancouver Food Truck Festival folk, continue reading.